 - Mixed-age classrooms

 Maria Montessori’s five Great Lessons form the foundation of the elementary curriculum.
 The Story of the Universe, the Story of Life, the Coming of Humans, the Story of Language, and the Story of Mathematics start each year showing a big picture of the place of humanity in the universe and the great accomplishments of civilization.
 A rigorous curriculum in science, geography, arithmetic, geometry, language, grammar, and history follows the outlines of these stories throughout the elementary years.
 Children pursue their own interests and challenges within this curriculum, developing a love of learning through accomplishing meaningful work.

 The adolescent experience

-Montessori saw adolescence as a time for developing a sense of self as an actor for change within society.
+Montessori saw adolescence as a time for developing a sense of oneself as an actor for change within society.
 She said, "The chief symptom of adolescence is a state of expectation, a tendency towards creative work and a need for the strengthening of self-confidence."
-Our work at Great River School helps our adolescents find their strengths academically, socially and creatively.
+Our work at Great River School helps our adolescents find their strengths academically, socially, and creatively.
 Key experiences at the beginning of each year establish the themes of independence, responsibility and community through shared experiences camping, farming or traveling.
 Students continue throughout the year to develop their academic skills in tandem with their development as active and engaged learners.
 They set and pursue their own goals for learning within the framework of the curriculum.